Become a Student Leader

 Become an Orientation Adventure Leader or Coordinator

-Orientation Adventure (OA) is the off-campus component of Pitzer’s first-year student orientation program.
-Student participants spend four days on excursions with 10-15 of their peers in, above, and around the Los Angeles Basin and the greater Southern California area.
+Orientation Adventure (OA) is the off-campus component of Pitzer’s new student student orientation program.
+Student participants spend four days on excursions with 10-18 of their peers in, above, and around the Los Angeles Basin and the greater Southern California area.
 From surfing to social justice, backpacking to bicycling, sustainability to dabbling in LA’s food scene; the breadth of trips is intentionally broad and inclusive.

-There are student-staff positions that include coordinator and leaders.
-The coordinators work part-time during the spring and full-time during the summer plan all 25 of the OA trips.
-The leaders are the folks who are actually leading the trips in real-time.
+There are two types of student-staff positions that you can apply for: OA coordinator and OA leaders.
+The OA Coordinators work part-time during the spring and full-time during the summer to plan all 25 of the OA trips.
+The OA Leaders are the folks who are actually leading the trips in real-time in August.

-For more information about these positions and to apply, visit the Orientation Adventure information and application pages.
+For more information about these positions and to apply, visit the Orientation Adventure selection website.